 GrainCorp may offer to load a Customer's vessel at an alternative Port Terminal or a later Elevation Period, subject to there being sufficient capacity, and the Customer may agree to loading at that alternative Port Terminal or later Elevation Period.

-Where a vessel is to be loaded at an alternative Port Terminal or a later Elevation Period in accordance with Part C clause 40.1, GrainCorp will not be required to comply with Part C, clauses 10, 13-15, 17, 22-25, 27, 33 or 35-38 of the Port Terminal Services Protocols, so long as GrainCorp does not discriminate between Customers in favour of its own trading division.
+Where a vessel is to be loaded at an alternative Port Terminal the Port Protocols for that Port Terminal will apply.
+Where a vessel is to be loaded at the Port of Newcastle in a later Elevation Period in accordance with clause 34, GrainCorp will not be required to comply with clauses 6, 9-12, 13, 18-21, 23, 29 or 31-34 of the Port Terminal Services Protocols.